Maxpnl/Xiaomi-Unlocker-Fake-Fastboot/README.md

 # Xiaomi Unlocker Fake Fastboot

 ## What it does
-This tool is a workaround for errors like "read failed, please reboot the device or refresh" and similar errors, it will fake communications with the device to get the signature to run the boot `fastboot oem unlock SIGNATURE_FILE`
+This tool is a workaround for errors like "read failed, please reboot the device or refresh" and similar errors, it will fake communications with the device to get the signature to run the `fastboot oem unlock SIGNATURE_FILE`

 ## When should you use it
 To understand if this tool could fix your problems with the Xiaomi Unlocker tool, open the cmd from windows start and run the following commands: